3 charts showing economic performance under each President

 1. Inflation rate

-In the recent debate, Trump claimed, “We have inflation like very few people have ever seen.
+In a recent debate, Trump claimed, “We have inflation like very few people have ever seen.
 Probably the worst in our nation’s history.”

 Verdict: X False